HokoraYinphineMPP/obsidian-git-sync/docs/Revanced/Revanced Start.md

 <font color=#f44>⚠ DO NOT INSTALL YOUTUBE!
 ONLY DOWNLOAD THE APK! ⚠</font>
 <font color=#f44>⚠ DO NOT DOWNLOAD THE BUNDLE!
 DOWNLOAD THE APK!
 (Labeled "nodpi") ⚠</font>
 <details><summary>What version do I download?!</summary>Open <a href="https://github.com/revanced/revanced-patches/blob/main/README.md">this page</a> in a new tab!<br>
-Under "📦 com.google.android.youtube", click Details.
+Under "📦 com.google.android.youtube", click Details.<br>
 You can see the version you need under "🏹 Target Version"
 </details>